 1. Don’t trust the internet

 If you’re like most folks, you book online.
 That can be a huge and costly no-no. Why?
 Because you mistakenly believe that all the available inventory is displayed online.
 Not even close.
 What’s offered online is just what the airline, hotel, or rental-car company wants to display online, not the total availability or range of prices.
 It’s okay to search online, but first have a conversation with a human being.
 Want to fly from Los Angeles to Hawaii but every flight is booked or overpriced?
 Here’s what the Internet won’t tell you but a travel agent or airline reservations agent will: You can fly LAXLas Vegas-Honolulu, or LAX-Phoenix-Honolulu, or even LAX- Bellingham, Wash.-Honolulu.
+If you’re running short on time, you can read this Jettly’s Blog to know that there are other options, too.

 And here’s a related caution: If you do want to search for fares online, that’s fine, but remember that you may create an electronic record of your interest in the process.
 And if you don’t buy that fare the first time around and then go back online a few hours later, the fare may have magically gone up.
 How did that happen?
 Blame cookies, those data-tracking devices embedded in your browser.